Phonological Awareness

 Phonological awareness is the ability to hear, recognize, and manipulate the sounds in spoken language.
 It includes skills such as identifying rhyming words, recognizing when two words begin with the same sound (also known as alliteration), and segmenting words into syllables or onset-rimes.

 The most advanced phonological awareness skill is phonemic awareness which refers to the ability to hear, identify, and manipulate individual sounds, or phonemes, in spoken words.
-It involves skills such as isolating the first or last sound in a word, segmenting words into their individual sounds, and deleting or substituting phonemes to form new words.
+Children with strong phonemic awareness skills are able to complete tasks like:

 Why is Phonological Awareness Important?